ArtezGDA/scrapingTool_video/README.md

-# scrapingTool_video
+# Smart Frames

-A tool that can scrape a video frame by frame and sort it by color.
+A tool that can scrape a video frame by frame and sort it in various ways.

 ## Introduction

-...
+We made a tool to scrape a video frame by frame.
+The goal of the tool is to adjust or check the imagery in a certain way.
+The code to scrape videoframes is a working code.
+The tool itself is a demo.

 ## Tool